-Trading of the Shares at the [REDACTED] on GEM will not commence until the [REDACTED], which is expected to be on [REDACTED].
+Trading of the Shares on [REDACTED] will not commence until the [REDACTED], which is expected to be on [REDACTED].
 During this period, investors may not be able to sell or otherwise deal in the Shares.
 Accordingly, holders of the Shares are subject to the risk that the Shares' price could fall before trading begins resulting from adverse market conditions or other adverse developments that could occur between the time of the sale and the time trading begins.